Graphical Finite Population Sampling: Fixed-size Algorithm of GFS

 \end{definition}

 \begin{definition} Interchanging two interchangeable segments $\delta_{i}(k)$ and $\delta_{j}(\ell)$ means setting

 \end{definition}

-Now, consider two strips $\Delta_i$ and $\Delta_j$ with heights $p_i$ and $p_j$, and two substrips $\delta_i$ and $\delta_j$ of the same size $v_{ij}(\alpha)$.
+Now, consider two strips $\Delta_i$ and $\Delta_j$ with heights $p_i$ and $p_j$, and two substrips $\delta_i$ and $\delta_j$ of the same size $v_{i,j}(\alpha)$.
 If $s_{i-j}$ and $s_{j-i}$ are nonempty, select $k \in s_{i-j}$ and $\ell \in s_{j-i}$ randomly, and interchange them, potentially leading to:

-\begin{itemize} \item Sample $s_i$ with probability $p_i$ splits into two samples: \begin{itemize} \item[1:] $s_{i,1} = s_i,\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\; p_{i,1} = p_i - v_{i,j}(\alpha)$, \item[2:] $s_{i,2} = s_i \cup \{\ell\} \setminus \{k\},\;\; p_{i,2} = v_{i,j}(\alpha)$, \end{itemize} \item Sample $s_j$ with probability $p_j$ splits into two samples: \begin{itemize} \item[3:] $s_{j,1} = s_j,\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\; p_{j,1} = p_j - v_{i,j}(\alpha)$, \item[4:] $s_{j2} = s_j \cup \{k\} \setminus \{\ell\},\;\; p_{j,2} = v_{i,j}(\alpha)$. \end{itemize} \end{itemize} Details are presented in Algorithm \ref{Al2}.
+\begin{itemize} \item Sample $s_i$ with probability $p_i$ splits into two samples: \begin{itemize} \item[1:] $s_{i,1} = s_i,\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\; p_{i,1} = p_i - v_{i,j}(\alpha)$, \item[2:] $s_{i,2} = s_i \cup \{\ell\} \setminus \{k\},\;\; p_{i,2} = v_{i,j}(\alpha)$, \end{itemize} \item Sample $s_j$ with probability $p_j$ splits into two samples: \begin{itemize} \item[3:] $s_{j,1} = s_j,\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\; p_{j,1} = p_j - v_{i,j}(\alpha)$, \item[4:] $s_{j,2} = s_j \cup \{k\} \setminus \{\ell\},\;\; p_{j,2} = v_{i,j}(\alpha)$. \end{itemize} \end{itemize} Details are presented in Algorithm \ref{Al2}.

-As an example of Algorithm \ref{Al2}, consider Figure \ref{fig:2fixed}, in which two strips, $ \Delta_2 $ and $ \Delta_5 $, are selected and by using two substrips of size $ v_{2,5}(10/25) = .1 $, segments of units 1 and 5 are interchanged to increase the entropy of the design.
+As an example of Algorithm \ref{Al2}, consider Figure \ref{fig:2fixed}, in which two strips, $ \Delta_2 $ and $ \Delta_5 $, are selected and by using two substrips of size $ v_{2,5}(10/25) = .1 $, segments of units 1 and 5 are interchanged to generate a new design.

-As an interesting result, implementing the Chaotic fixed-size GFS results in fixed-size Poisson sampling, also known as conditional Poisson sampling or maximum entropy sampling.